irdest/irdest/docs/developer/src/technical/index.md

 # Technical Documentation

-Welcome to the Irdest technical documentation.
-This tree of documents is meant to give you an overview into the various components that make up the Irdest project, as well as their inner workings.
+This is the Irdest technical documentation tree; it consists of documents meant to give you an overview into the various components that make up the Irdest project, as well as their inner workings.

-This manual is relevant for both **Irdest hackers**, and **Irdest application developers**.
+This manual is a good starting point both to those interested in *hacking on Irdest*, and *developing applications* on top of it.

 ## Introduction